 - Education and Employment

 - Financing a car loan

 - College Financing

-- Credit Cards and Debit Cards
+- Credit Cards and Debit Cards •

-- Budgeting
+- Budgeting •

-- Saving and Investing Basics
+- Saving and Investing Basics •

 - Impacts of Credit Use

 - Consumer Decision Making

 - Insurance

-Students will take part in a variety of realistic experiences throughout the semester including the H&R Block Virtual Business Personal Finance Simulation as well as a customized Investopedia stock market game.
+Students will take part in a variety of realistic experiences throughout the semester including Personal Finance Simulation as well as a customized Investopedia stock market game.
 Banking professionals will engage the students in several interactive presentations.
 Financial Planning students are eligible for DECA competition.